Mistakes in the balcony vegetable garden with pots of tomatoes, lettuce and herbs

 Comparison of universal potting soil and potting soil for vegetable garden with tomato plants on balcony

-Mistake 2:using the wrong potting soil
+Error #2: Using the wrong soil

 Not all potting soils are the same.